Share:

 Two of the most common ADR methods which we see are lawyer-assisted negotiation, and mediation.

-You can choose to engage in mediation – either with or without a lawyer.
-It is open to parties to approach a mediator who will mediate or arbitrate the dispute between the parties without lawyers.
-Such an approach is best suited to simple matters where parties are generally in agreement on the parameters of their dispute.
+Mediation – either with or without a lawyer.
+It is open to parties to approach a mediator who will mediate the dispute between the parties without lawyers.
+Such an approach is best suited to simple matters where parties are generally in agreement on the extent of their dispute.
 More commonly, parties attend mediation with their lawyers.
-Their lawyers are able to distill the relevant legal and other issues, and to assist the mediator in a more structured approach to the resolution of the dispute.
+Their lawyers are able to identify the relevant legal and other issues, and to assist the mediator in a more structured approach to the resolution of the dispute.

-For more information speak to one of our experienced dispute resolution practitioners.
+For more information speak to one of our experienced family lawyers.
 We are able to assist you with negotiations, mediation and anything in between.
-Contact:

 View more articles by: